Hong Kong Shares Open Lower - UrduPoint

 Hong Kong Shares Open Lower

-Hong Kong, (UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :Hong Kong stocks fell at the start of business Friday morning, extending the previous day's losses on worries that the economic recovery will fire inflation and force a hike in interest rates sooner than expected.
+Hong Kong, (UrduPoint / Pakistan Point News - 23rd Feb, 2021 ) :Hong Kong stocks fell at the open on Tuesday, extending a global retreat as traders grow increasingly worried that an expected economic recovery will fan inflation and lead to a hike in interest rates.